Cililocwee/Cililocwee/README.md

 # 👋 Hi folks!

 I'm a frontend developer, based in Vietnam but originally from the United States.
 I'm a curious and adventurous person who loves learning about new frameworks and libraries.
-Although my main focus is on the frontend, I've recently dabbled in a few backend projects, which has been a lot of fun.
 When I'm not working, I spend most of my time polishing my skills and discovering new tools to add to my ever-expanding toolkit.
 I'm always striving to become a better developer and produce high-quality work that I can be proud of.

 ## In brief

 - I'm a web developer from the US
-- I’m currently spending an intense amount of time on personal projects
 - I’m looking to collaborate on anything related to Javascript or Web Development

 Want to get in touch?
 Try my LinkedIn profile [here](https://www.linkedin.com/in/corriestroup).